nushell/nushell.github.io/book/commands/str_rpad.md

 > '123' | str rpad -l 10 -c '0'
 ```

-Use rpad to truncate a string
+Use rpad to truncate a string to its first three characters
 ```shell
 > '123456789' | str rpad -l 3 -c '0'
 ```